suprabhasupi/blog/contents/posts/55-how-javascript-works/55-how-javascript-works.md

 #### Is Javascript an interpreted language ❓

 Yes, when Javascript first came out you had Javascript engine such as spider monkey that interpreted Javascript to byte code which tells browser what to do.
-But now we also use complier to optimize the code.
+But now we also use complier to optimise the code.

 ## Memory Heap and Call Stack 📚